Tullia Zevi: Biography

 Her father Giuseppe Calabi was a lawyer and prominent anti-fascist.
-Her brother is the mathematician Eugenio Calabi.
+Her brother was the mathematician Eugenio Calabi.

-Zevi studied philosophy at the University of Milan and studied music the Milan Conservatory.
-When the Fascist government of Italy passed Anti-Jewish laws, Zevi was on holiday in Switzerland with her family.
+Zevi studied philosophy at the University of Milan and studied music at the Milan Conservatory.
+When the Fascist government of Italy passed anti-Jewish laws, Zevi was on holiday in Switzerland with her family.

-Later they moved to France, where Zevi continued her studies at Sorbonne in Paris.
+Later they moved to France, where Zevi continued her studies at the Sorbonne in Paris.
 Anticipating the Fall of France, the Calabi family emigrated to the United States, where she joined the antifascist Mazzini Society and considered Gaetano Salvemini her teacher.

 In New York she met architect Bruno Zevi.
 The couple married in 1940.

 As a journalist, Zevi reported the Nuremberg Trials.
 Zevi returned to Italy in 1946.

 Zevi was an Italian correspondent for London-based newspaper The Jewish Chronicle from 1948 to 1963 and Israeli newspaper Maariv from 1960 to 1993.